 On the hunt for a new Pet Groomer position?
-It is important to check out other Pet Groomer’s resumes.
+We recommend starting to check out succeeding Pet Groomer’s resumes first.
 With hundreds of others looking for another position at the same time you are, you want to make sure your resume stands out by being both informative and intriguing.

 What to Highlight